luisriego/docker-dev-env-for-symfony/README.md

 - Run `make build` to create all containers
 - Run `make start` to initiate all the containers
 - Enter the PHP container with `make ssh-be`
-- Install your favourite Symfony version with `composer create-project symfony/skeleton project [version (e.g. 5.2.*)]`
+- Install your favourite Symfony version with `composer create-project symfony/skeleton:"6.1.*" my_project_directory`
 - Move the content to the root folder with `mv project/* . && mv project/.env .`.
 This is necessary since Composer won't install the project if the folder already contains data.
 - Copy the content from `project/.gitignore` and paste it in the root's folder `.gitignore`
 - Remove `project` folder (not needed anymore)